pushpankq/CICDTesting/README.md

 # CICDTesting

-This iOS project for the CI/CD iOS course by Pushpank Kumar
+This iOS project for the CI/CD iOS course by Pushpank Kumar.